top of page

 Mix it up.
 Soup doesn't have to be boring.
 Here are some add in ideas.

-Remember, we always do our best to use local farm fresh veggies or organic to avoid harmful pestisides and other GMO's
+Remember, we always do our best to use local farm fresh veggies or organic to avoid harmful pesticides and other GMO's.

-lentils, red, white or bleack beans, garbonzo beans
+Lentils, red, white or black beans, garbanzo beans

 Sprouted, organic Quinoa or rice